Interpretation Bulletin #6

 - the name of the government or government agency.

-In the 2018-2019 government fiscal year, your organization received a total of $3,250,000.
-You received two million dollars from various ministries of the Government of Ontario, one million dollars from the Ontario Trillium Foundation and $250,000 from two different grants from the Government of Canada.
+In the 2020-2021 government fiscal year, your organization received a total of $3,250,000.
+You received $2 million from various ministries of the Government of Ontario, $1 million from the Ontario Trillium Foundation.
+The organization also received a $150,000 grant and $100,000 in the form of a wage subsidy from the Government of Canada.

 - Government of Ontario: $2,000,000